TaylorPrewitt/uw_yolo/README.md

 # UW-GreenAI: Object Detection

-Using YOLOv4 to investigate the impact that batch inference has on GPU energy consumption.
+Goal: Use YOLOv4 to investigate the impact that batch inference has on GPU energy consumption.

 This repo contains the work from:
 <br>